Living in Paris / Laval

-Students from the European Union, who already have their European Health Insurance Card (EHIC)to the International Departement.
-Some students with an EHIC do not need to fill in any extra form because they avail of the extended cover from their home country (depends on the type of EHIC).
+Students from the European Union have to provide their European Health Insurance Card (EHIC)to the International Departement.
+Some students with an EHIC do not need to fill any extra forms because they benefit from the extended cover from their home country (depends on the type of EHIC).

 In Paris, you will discover the life of the city, with its diversity and wonderful monuments: Le Louvre, Notre Dame, the Eiffel tour… But thanks to the students from the BDEI and to your ‘buddies’, you will also probably enjoy “Paris by night” and many other opportunities to have fun.
 There are also many activities to be discovered in Laval.
 Information is available from the Tourism Office, and also from the BDEI (Students’ Union).